-• If you are using Debian 9, install the apt-transport-https package on the client before you attempt to register.
+• If you are using Debian 9, install the required packages on the client before you attempt to register.
 On the client, at the command prompt, as root, run:

 '''

-apt install apt-transport-https
+apt install apt-transport-https python-apt python3-apt

 '''

 - Ensure DNS is correctly configured and provides an entry for the client.
-Alternatively, you can configure the /etc/hosts files on both the Uyuni Server and the client with the appropriate entries. - The client must have the date and time synchronized correctly with the Uyuni Server before registration.
+Alternatively, you can configure the /etc/hosts files on both the Uyuni Server and the client with the appropriate entries. - The client must have the date and time synchronized with the Uyuni Server before registration.